 SpaceX's Crew Dragon isn't the only vehicle NASA hopes to use to ferry astronauts to and from the International Space Station.
 Boeing also has a vehicle, called the Starliner, which has (so to speak) an unmanned space mission, which failed in December 2019.
 The spacecraft's software was full of errors, some of which could have led to the total destruction of the spacecraft. capsule.
 It wasn't Boeing's best moment.

 The company will repeat its test mission in March, after careful checks and meticulous modifications.
-Hopefully, Starliner could send humans to the ISS later this year.
+Hopefully, Starliner could send humans to the ISS later in the year.

 Probability of success: 8/10.
 A year never goes by by chance, even if Boeing has been running badly lately.